 While you will gain the practical education that advertising and media employers want, you'll also learn the skills to seek and secure your future career including: preparing effective resumes and cover letters, presentation skills, interview best practices, your elevator pitch and the resources to search for internships and jobs.
 Other learning opportunities include informational interviews with targeted companies and networking opportunities.

-Armed with a comprehensive understanding of both the traditional and digital media landscapes gained through in-class work, practical teachings and a job placement, you will launch your new career in advertising media management.
+Armed with a comprehensive understanding of both the traditional and digital media landscapes, gained through in-class work, practical teachings and a job placement, this program will launch your career in the advertising and media management sector.